grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

+TODO

-Note that, again, this code violates the principle of separating usage from construction.
+Note that, this code violates the principle of separating use from construction.
 The `change` is first created, depending on the frame type, and then used (validated and applied).
 On the other hand, it is impossible to pass an instance of the `ChangeMessage` through the `MessageInbound` constructor, because this would require us to create the `ChangeMessage` before we create the `MessageInbound`.
 This is impossible, because we can only create messages when we know the frame data which the `MessageInbound` is supposed to receive.

 Thus, our choice is to make a special object that we would move the creation of new messages to.
 It would produce the new instances when requested, hence the name **factory**.
 This object itself can be passed through constructor, since it does not need the framer to exist - it only needs one when it is asked to create a message.